Barcelona-Polar-Lab/fresh_care_wp1_lagrangian_validation/README.md

 ## 📘 Methodology & Scientific Citation

-The core Lagrangian Uncertainty Quantification (LUQ) methodology and the baseline software components utilized in this repository were originally developed by the active research collaboration led by **García-Sánchez et al.** If you use this framework or parts of this software, please cite the foundational methodology papers:
+The core Lagrangian Uncertainty Quantification (LUQ) methodology and the baseline software components utilized in this repository build upon the methodological and software developments described in the following foundational publications.
+If you use this framework or parts of this software, please cite:

-1. García-Sánchez, L., Mancho, A. M., et al. (2021).
+  1. Garcia-Sanchez, G., Mancho, A. M., et al. Very high resolution tools for the monitoring and assessment of environmental hazards in coastal areas.
+Frontiers in Marine Science, 7.
+(2021).  https://doi.org/10.3389/fmars.2020.605804

+  2. Garcia-Sanchez,  G. , Mancho, A. M.,  Wiggins, S. A bridge between invariant dynamical structures and uncertainty quantification.
+Commun.
+Nonlinear Sci.
+Numer.
+Simul.
+104, 106016 (2022).  https://doi.org/10.1016/j.cnsns.2021.106016

-2. García-Sánchez, L., Mancho, A. M., Ramos, A. G., et al. (2023).
+  3. Garcia-Sanchez, G., Mancho, A. M., et al. New links between invariant dynamical structures and uncertainty quantification.
+Physica D, 453.
+(2023).  https://doi.org/10.1016/j.physd.2023.133826

-3. García-Sánchez, L., et al. (2025).
+  4. Garcia-Sanchez, G., Agaoglou, M.  et al. A Lagrangian uncertainty quantification approach to validate ocean model datasets.
+Physica D 476, (2025). https://doi.org/10.1016/j.physd.2025.134690

 ---